ahochsteger/gmail-processor/README.md

 **[Gmail Processor](https://github.com/ahochsteger/gmail2gdrive)** is an open-source project that automates the processing of Gmail messages and attachments using [Google Apps Script](https://www.google.com/script/start/) and execute actions (e.g. store attachments in a GDrive folder, log information in a spreadsheet) depending on matching criteria.

-This project is the successor of [Gmail2GDrive](https://github.com/ahochsteger/gmail2gdrive) with vastly enhanced functionality, completely re-written in [TypeScript](https://www.typescriptlang.org/) with extensibility and stability in mind, using a modern development setup and automation all over the place (dependency updates, tests, documentation, releases, deployments).
+Gmail Processor is the successor of [Gmail2GDrive](https://github.com/ahochsteger/gmail2gdrive) with vastly enhanced functionality, completely re-written in [TypeScript](https://www.typescriptlang.org/) with extensibility and stability in mind, using a modern development setup and automation all over the place (dependency updates, tests, documentation, releases, deployments).
 There's a convenient migration available to convert your old configuration to the new format (see [Getting Started: Migrating from GMail2GDrive v1](#getting-started-migrating-from-gmail2gdrive-v1)).

 ## Key Features